nib-pattern-library/nib-pattern-library/README.md

 # nib-pattern-library

-This is the pattern library for the web at nib.
+This is the pattern library for the web at nib.[View Online](http://nib-pattern-library.azurewebsites.net).

 ## Prerequisites